CMTA/CMTAT/README.md

 at <a href="mailto:admin@cmta.ch">admin@cmta.ch</a>.

-## Functionalities

-CMTAT is a *framework* that enables the tokenization of equity and debt instruments.
+##aFunctionality

-CMTAT notably supports the following core features:
+CMTAT supports the following core features:

 * Basic mint, burn, and transfer operations
 * Forced transfer by the issuer